 Enjoying life means you are likely in a good space to not take things too seriously, be a better leader, and generally be less stressed.

 When you are actively participating in designing a lifestyle that meets your needs and desires, you begin to regain that sense of “I’m in control of my life.”
 Not to mention, you enjoy your life more when it’s full of things you intentionally put in it!
 Your enthusiasm for this new, intentional lifestyle will naturally attract people who are inspired by your examined choices.
 And when you live in alignment with your values, this opens you up to experiencing ease of growth, contribution, affluence, abundance, and opportunities without breaking much of a sweat.

-After 2 years of perpetual travel, she found her calling as a coach and consultant.
-Kathleen supports influencers—entrepreneurs, professionals and celebrities—who are crushing it professionally and realize they need to be more intentional about creating a lifestyle full of things they desire beyond business for their success to be both sustainable and fulfilling.
+After two years of perpetual travel, Ventura found her calling as a coach and consultant.
+She supports influencers — entrepreneurs, professionals and celebrities — who are crushing it professionally and realize they need to be more intentional about creating a lifestyle full of things they desire beyond business for their success to be both sustainable and fulfilling.